 This 4' tortoise sculpture was formed and fabricated from a single 4' x 8' sheet of 16 gauge copper.
 I will take you through the construction, step by step.
 There is a video slideshow of the build at the end of this article.

+The inspiration for this sculpture was the shell of an African desert dwelling tortoise that my parents brought home from a trip overseas.
+It is quite old but still in remarkably good condition.
+I have vivid memories of investigating the shell as a child and teenager.
+I looked through countless images and videos of tortoises and decided I would make a gopher tortoise, or at least something similar.
 I purchased a 4' x 8' sheet of copper and cut it into more manageable pieces.
 I use a Bosch electric shear to rough cut sheet metal if it is thinner than 14 gauge.

 I started the shell by cutting an over-sized oval pattern.
 I hammered this flat sheet into a high dome.
 Notice the tiny deformations left by each hammer blow.
 I am using delrin mallets, which are softer than metal, so they do not scar the surface.